FIN-043: Managing Export and Sanction Compliance in Support of University ActivitiesDate: 11/29/2011 Status: Final

 - controlled activities are identified, approved, and licensed if necessary; and

-- all exports of controlled technology, both physical and deemed, including those associated with international travel are conducted in compliance with applicable export control, census and customs requirements;
+- all exports of controlled technology, both physical and deemed, including those associated with international travel are conducted in compliance with applicable export control, sanctions, census, and customs requirements;

-- Knowing and complying with the terms and conditions of their funding awards and other agreements, including export controls and limitations on publication of research data and results
+- Knowing and complying with the terms and conditions of their funding awards and other agreements, including export controls, sanctions, and limitations on dissemination/publication of research data and results;

-- Assisting the University in preventing unauthorized exports and applying for government licenses where appropriate;
+- Assisting the University in preventing unauthorized exports and/or sanctions violations and applying for government licenses where appropriate;

 - When applicable, developing a technology control plan, submitting the plan for approval, and following the requirements of the approved plan;